armyoftanks/next-magnet/README.md

-# react-frontend
+# next-frontend

-Copy the magnetlife-next folder to your local environment
+Copy the next-magnet folder to your local environment

 To get the app running locally without creating a new app, you'll typically need to follow these steps: